We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 18

-But: L'Homme is so so so so so so so so so so present in the videos of the aforementioned scent-influencer, that I would now like to contribute my two cents to the soap king, even though pretty much everyone here should have an opinion on Prada's bandwagon horse, and even I have already dedicated a comment to the OG.
+However: L'Homme is so incredibly present in the videos of the aforementioned fragrance influencer that I now want to contribute my two cents to the soap king, even though pretty much everyone should have an opinion on Prada's flagship, and I have already dedicated a comment to the OG.

-My general thoughts on L'Homme - series I can subsume briefly as follows:
+I can summarize my general thoughts on the L'Homme series as follows:

-1. I have never, really never smelled a soap that smelled like #L'Homme.
-Not at home, not at the hotel, and not even in Abu Dhabi.
-But then, I've never been there.
+1. I have never, truly never, smelled a soap that smelled like #L'Homme.
+Not at home, not in a hotel, and certainly not in Abu Dhabi.
+But then again, I have never been there.

-2. The DNA definitely creates a fresh-clean connotation with me, despite presumably high-quality ingredients synthetic, floral, even slightly sweetish, but in ertser Linie - clean.
+2. The DNA definitely creates a fresh-clean connotation for me, despite presumably high-quality ingredients being synthetic, floral, and slightly sweet, but primarily - clean.

-L'Homme has thereby a high recognition value and is clearly different from Prada's other Iris candidates.
-In particular, Amber pour Homme Eau de Toilette comes across much more organic, sympathetic and warmer, although also a bit more old-fashioned.
+L'Homme has a high recognizability and clearly differs from Prada's other iris candidates.
+In particular, Amber pour Homme Eau de Toilette comes across as much more organic, likable, and warmer, though also a bit more old-fashioned.

-L'Homme Water Splash is the freshest, and lightest flanker compared to the original and the L'eau, but still very close to the original DNA.
-Tangerine and ginger give it a summery effervescence.
-Neroli is a bit more in the foreground now, and the sweetness that I still notice clearly in the OG is only peripherally in the background here.
-Iris is no longer in the fragrance pyramid, but I think I can still perceive it clearly.
-The durability falls in comparison somewhat, but this is by no means a flaw, because Watersplash is already by the name clearly intended as a cologne for the hotter days.
-And that works out perfectly.
+L'Homme Water Splash is the freshest and lightest flanker compared to the original and L'eau, but still very close to the original DNA.
+Mandarin and ginger give it a summery zest.
+Neroli is now a bit more prominent, and the sweetness that I still clearly perceive in the OG seems only peripheral here in the background.
+Iris is no longer included in the fragrance pyramid, but I believe I can still perceive it clearly.
+The longevity drops slightly in comparison, but that is by no means a flaw, as Watersplash is clearly intended as a cologne for the hotter days by its name.
+And it works excellently.

 3 Comments